ktxlh/ID3-topic-classifier/README.md

 # ID3
-A ID3 Decision Tree implemented from scratch for Weibo topic classification task.
+An ID3 Decision Tree implemented from scratch for Weibo topic classification task.